Draj06/documents/docs/ADC-Illumination-example.md

 This example shows how to use ADC of W7500.
 In this example, ADC input is connected with illumination sensor.
 And control RGB led by illumination sensor value.

-In this example: - 1) Set the Alternate function of PAD for this example. - 2) Sensing analog value of Illumination sensor. - 3) If dark, ON the led, if not, OFF the led with GPIO control &nbsp;fhjgjhj
+In this example: - 1) Set the Alternate function of PAD for this example. - 2) Sensing analog value of Illumination sensor. - 3) If dark, ON the led, if not, OFF the led with GPIO control &nbsp; &nbsp; &nbsp; &nbsp;ann

 ---